Web

 # Data Extraction

-browser-use eval "document.title" # Execute JavaScript
+browser-use eval "js code" # Execute JavaScript, return result

 # Wait